eieizahahayo/ansible-disk-exporter/README.md

 ### How to run it
 You can run the scrip using `ansible-playbook -i node-exporter.inventory node-exporter.yml`

+You can change variables in `node-exporter.inventory`:

+- USER : This variable lets you specify user.
+- DESTINATION :This variable lets you specify the ip of machine you want to run the script.

 ### Results
 You can check if everything works properly by query `node_disk_used_storage` in Prometheus or Grafana.